 Written on Our Hearts: Education for Transformation

 Our Reformed tradition is known for its depth of theology and learning.
 Yet today our lives do not always align with traditional models of Christian Education.
 It was John Calvin who said faith is “revealed to our minds and sealed upon our hearts.”
 Join me as we discern the ways we are called to teach God’s Word for transformation within the life of the church.
 Come prepared to create blueprints and build an intentional program for Christian Education for your context, so that you may equip and engage disciples with the passion and joy of “faith seeking understanding.”
-Led by Elizabeth Link
+Led by Caroline Dennis

 Staff as a Gift Instead of a Headache The relationships with staff (such as musicians, administrative assistants, youth workers and educators) are crucial for your success in ministry and for the health of your congregation.
 In this track, an experienced leader will walk you through pragmatic leaderships skills in dealing with church staff.
 You will learn skills that can be used on day one when you get back to your church and you will receive practical tools to implement easily.
 We will discuss job descriptions, hiring processes, evaluation models and healthy team dynamics.
 Led by Millie Snyder